-Times have changed a little bit, eh?
-While the Covid-19 pandemic is under control but underway, we’ve made a lot of changes at our hostels to ensure our guests and staff are safe and comfortable.
-Hostelling may look and feel a little bit different than it used to (and will again one day soon), so here’s what you can expect when you stay with us for now.
+Tofino Hostel / HI-Whalers On The Point Gusthouse has always been committed to providing quality accommodation to all our guests in a safe, social, and fun environment.
+While the Covid-19 pandemic is under control but still underway, we’ve made a lot of changes at our hostels to ensure our guests and staff are safe, while not compromising comfort and fun.
+Staying with us during COVID-19 may look and feel a little bit different than it used to (and will again one day soon), so here’s what you can expect when you stay with us for now.

 - Please make sure you read and sign the guest agreement that we send out with your confirmation email and pre-arrival email.
 Please read and sign the agreement prior to your arrival.
 It contains important information about staying with us during COVID-19 as well as information about your stay.
 It will make your check-in process faster if you have read and signed the information ahead of your arrival.